networktocode/jdiff/docs/usage.md

 ### Parameter Match

-The `parameter_match` check provides a way to test key/value pairs against baseline values.
+The `parameter_match` check provides a way to test key-value pairs against baseline values.

-The check defines baseline key/value pairs in a Python dictionary.
+The check defines baseline key-value pairs in a Python dictionary.
 Additionally, mode is set to one of `match` or `no-match`, which specifies whether the data should match the baseline, or not.

 The test fails if:

-  - Specified key/value pairs in the data do not match the baseline and mode is set to `match`.
+  - Specified key-value pairs in the data do not match the baseline and mode is set to `match`.
-  - Specified key/value pairs in the data match the baseline and mode is set to `no-match`.
+  - Specified key-value pairs in the data match the baseline and mode is set to `no-match`.

- Any key/value pairs present in the data but not in the baseline are ignored by this check.
+ Any key-value pairs present in the data but not in the baseline are ignored by this check.

 In data, this could be a state or status key.